Sharing is caring!

 Dogs are forced to accept their subservience when they are always wearing a leash.
 This tends to limit their independence and prevents them from developing intellectually and emotionally.

 It may also occasionally lead to mental health issues like sadness, hostility, and disruptive behaviors.
-Teaching them appropriate behavior and staying off the leash aids in their social and cognitive development.
+They are teaching them appropriate behavior and staying off the leash aids in their social and cognitive development.

 They have the chance to explore, discover new things, and grow more conscious of their surroundings.